Jason Smith (snooker player)

 Jason Smith (born 6 January 1964) is an English former professional snooker player who had a ten year spell on the World Snooker Tour between 1987–88 and 1996-97.

 Career

-On the first day of his eligibility, his 18th birthday in 1982, Smith was winning league snooker for Mansfield.
+From Peterborough, he was described as a protege of local cue sports player Mark Wildman.
+Smith turned professional ahead of the 1987-88 season, having already previously recorded a victory over Alex Higgins whilst competing as an amateur in Newmarket.